isomerpages/moe-evergreenpri/_our-processes-and-programmes/ICT/Information Communications Technology.md

 ![](/images/Department%20Main%20Photos/img_3331.JPG)

-The approach for the ICT department focuses on quality learning and is aligned to MOE’s direction of Student-Centric and Values-Driven education.
-We are committed to effective use of technology for quality learning in support of the total curriculum - that is, to deepen subject mastery and develop 21st Century Competencies.
+The ICT department aims to create a technology-enriched learning environment that promotes the effective use of technology for quality teaching and learning, and a strong ICT curriculum to help our students develop the 21st Century Competencies.

-**Our Department Goal:**

-Quality Learning in the Hands of Every Learner – Empowered with Technology

-**Our Department Vision:**

-Each student a technodexterous digital learner with positive attitudes in terms of technology use.

-**Our Department Mission:**
+### Vision:

+Every teacher a designer and facilitator of tech-mediated learning experiences.
+Every student an active learner and a responsible digital user.

+### Mission:

+To build teachers’ capacity to design, enact and assess with technology for active learning in class and beyond the classroom.
-To develop students who can connect, create and curate information in a digital environment anchored on sound values.
+To develop student’ ability to connect, create and curate information in a digital environment anchored on sound values.

+### e-Pedagogy @ EGPS
+Our teachers are equipped with the knowledge and skills to design e-pedagogy lessons, leveraging on the affordances of ICT to enhance teaching and learning.
+The lessons are guided by the five key actions for lesson design, enactment and review.

 ### Student Learning Space
 ![](/images/ICT1.jpg)